unsw-restech/restech-docs/docs/using_katana/running_jobs.rst

     [z1234567@k181 ~]$

 .. code-block:: bash
-    :emphasize-lines: 1,4

-    [z1234567@katana1 ~]$ qsub -I -l select=1:ncpus=2:mem=8gb,walltime=3:00:00
+    [z1234567@katana2 ~]$ qsub -I -l select=1:ncpus=2:mem=8gb,walltime=3:00:00
     qsub: waiting for job 1234.kman.restech.unsw.edu.au to start
     qsub: job 1234.kman.restech.unsw.edu.au ready
     [z1234567@k201 ~]$

-In both cases you can see the server name change from :code:`katana1` to the name of the node assigned to the job (:code:`k181` and :code:`k201` respectively).

 Jobs are constrained by the resources that are requested.
-In the previous example the job would be terminated after 1 hour or if a command within the session consumed more than 8GB memory.
-The job (and therefore the session) can also be terminated by the user with CTRL-D or the :code:`logout` command.
+In the previous example the first job - running on :code:`k181` - would be terminated after 1 hour or if a command within the session consumed more than 8GB memory.
+The job (and therefore the session) can also be terminated by the user with :code:`CTRL-D` or the :code:`logout` command.

 Interactive jobs can be particularly useful while developing and testing code for a future batch job, or performing an interactive analysis that requires significant compute resources.
 Never attempt such tasks on the login node -- submit an interactive job instead.